Count of Atouguia

 Count of Atouguia (in Portuguese Conde de Atouguia) was a Portuguese title of nobility created by a royal decree, dated from 17 December 1448, by King Afonso V of Portugal, and granted to D. Álvaro Gonçalves de Ataíde.

+The title was always associated with the Ataíde family.

-This title became extinct due to the 11th Count involvement in the Távora affair.
+It became extinct due to the 11th Count involvement in the Távora affair of 1759.
 The plot was discovered, the count was executed and his House and estates were confiscated.